To main heading

 2. b.Category – modify which descendants are included.

-3. c.Article (in category) – modify which files are included.
+3. c.Article – modify which files are included.

-Some descendants of the selected item can be excluded from the import.
+Some elements allow their descendants to be excluded from the import.

-Click on which items to exclude.
+Click on each element to exclude.
 Click again to re-include.
 Files listed under subsites, categories or articles are a link to their entry under Files, which can be clicked on to exclude them.
+If JavaScript is enabled (default) in the browser, the file list will be expanded to show the file.
+For each file, there is a list of which elements use it, so check that to make sure that the file will not be needed.

 For a selected article or category, the new owner element must be selected.

-For a selected article or category, the new host in the current site must be clicked on.
+For a selected article or category, there is no way to automatically know where they will need to be imported to, so its new owner in the current site must be clicked on.
 Drill down to find it.
-After selection, another item can be selected from the archive for import.
+After selection, another element can be selected from the archive for import.

-All the items to be imported are listed, including any changes to prevent duplicate identifiers.
+All the elements to be imported are listed, including any changes to prevent duplicate identifiers.

-The columns for the list of imported items are:
+The columns for the list of imported elements are:

 #NameDescription

-3CreatedUnique internal item identifier as its creation date.
-If to be changed, the new identifier is underneath
+3CreatedUnique internal element identifier as its creation date.
+If to be changed, the new identifier is underneath, usually differing by one second from its source

 4CommentsText for files, else blank